INN-SFU/Data-Portal/README.md

 - **Asset Management**
   - **Get All Assets**: Retrieve and display all assets for a specific access point.
-  - **File Management GUI**: Display an interface for managing files and folders, allowing administrators to assign user permissions.
+  - **File Management GUI**: Display an interface for managing files and folders, allowing administrators to assign user permissions. *To reiterate, this is not intended to be the final UI/UX design, merely an efficient means of exposes the fundamental service to ease the development process*.

 ### Asset Endpoints (`assets.py`)